pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Exercise
 ========

-Follow the steps in this tutorial in your development environment.
+Firstly, follow the steps in this tutorial in your development environment.

+* Copy the code snippets above.
+* Run the application code with default "plain old Python object" infrastructure.
-Firstly, configure and run the application code you have written with an SQLite database.
-Secondly, create a PostgreSQL database, and configure and run your application with a PostgreSQL database.
-Connect to the databases with the command line clients for SQLite and PostgreSQL, and examine the database tables to verify that stored events have been recorded.
+* Configure and run the application with an SQLite database.
+* Create a PostgreSQL database, and configure and run the application with a PostgreSQL database.
+* Connect to the databases with the command line clients for SQLite and PostgreSQL, and examine the database tables to observe the stored event records.

+Secondly, write an application class that uses the ``Todos`` aggregate class you created in the exercise at the end of :doc:`Part 2 </topics/tutorial/part2>`.
+Run your application class with default "plain old Python object" infrastructure, and then with SQLite, and finally with PostgreSQL.
+Look at the stored event records in the database tables.

 Next steps